VVS1 vs. VVS2 Diamonds: Which One is Truly Flawless?

 Affiliate links are highlighted in red.
 Learn more here.

 The diamond industry uses terms such as VVS1 and VVS2 to denote a diamond’s clarity grade.
-Clarity refers to internal flaws, inclusions, and external imperfections, and blemishes in a diamond.
+Clarity refers to internal flaws, inclusions, external imperfections, and blemishes in a diamond.

 The Gemological Institute of America (GIA) developed the modern diamond clarity chart, which encompasses a range of grades from "Flawless," denoting the absence of any inclusions or blemishes visible at 10x magnification, to "Included," indicating the presence of inclusions visible to the human eye.